-Why Do You Need to Pick The Right Wick?
+Why Do You Need to Pick The Right Candle Wicks?

-When choosing a wick, there are some important criteria to follow.
+When choosing candle wicks, there are some important criteria to follow.
 You should strive to achieve:

 - Consistent flame size